China Blue High-definition Disc: History

-Originally called CH-DVD, CBHD is a joint venture between the DVD Forum and OMNERC.
+Originally called CH-DVD, CBHD was developed by a joint venture between the DVD Forum and OMNERC.
 Development began in 2005, and an early prototype was demonstrated in 2007.
 In 2008, during the DVD Forum's 42nd Steering Committee Meeting, the DVD Forum gave OMNERC the permission to edit HD DVD specifications.

 Though HD DVD proponents had hoped that CBHD would be a viable successor to the HD DVD format, the CBHD spec was ultimately incompatible with HD DVD players despite the similarities between the two.
 As a result, CBHD is a proprietary format unique to China.

 Technology

 Development of CBHD, heavily based on the HD DVD standard, was greatly helped by Japanese engineers.
-In particular, Hisashi Yamada, former Chief Technology Fellow at Toshiba's Digital Media Network, often referred to as the "father of DVD," has played a key role in China's plan to create its own high-definition consumer video format.
+In particular, Hisashi Yamada, former Chief Technology Fellow at Toshiba's Digital Media Network, often referred to as the "father of DVD", has played a key role in China's plan to create its own high-definition consumer video format.

 CBHD differs from HD DVD in several key areas.
 CBHD uses the PRC government-owned AVS video codec, DRA audio codec, and a new copy protection system, DKAA, as an alternative to HD DVD's and Blu-ray's AACS.

 CBHD's developers claim the format contains more copy protection features and is part of a big push by China to fight piracy in addition to reducing their reliance upon foreign patents with their associated royalty payments.

 CBHD also eschews HD DVD's Advanced Content navigation system in favor of a Chinese system called CETC.

 Like HD DVD, CBHD discs have a capacity of 15 GB single-layer and 30GB dual-layer and can utilize existing DVD production lines.